Find out if we can save you money on your mortgage today

 Mortgage Guarantee Scheme

-The Chancellor announced the availability of a mortgage guarantee scheme in his Budget statement in March 2021.
-It’s available from April 2021 and enables first time buyers (as well as existing homeowners) to gain a mortgage loan of 95% of the value of a property, provided they raise the remaining 5% for a deposit.
+The Mortgage Guarantee Scheme enables first time buyers (as well as existing homeowners) to gain a mortgage loan of 95% of the value of a property, provided they raise the remaining 5% for a deposit.
 The property has to cost no more than £600,000 but can be a new build or an older property.

 Lenders are being incentivised to take part in the scheme by being offered a guarantee on the loan by the government.